Empire Model Steam Engines

 Empire Number Model No. B-38

-Made between 1930 and 1933.
+Made between 1924 and 1941.
 The B-38 is an electrically heated Hot Air Engine, very rare.
-Even the pictures were hard to find!
-I now have two more much better pictures of the B-38 thanks to Doug Williams who very kindly sent me these taken of the one in his collection.
+These pictures of the B-38 were very kindly supplied by Doug Williams who has one in his collection.

 This advert was taken from the Paramount Salesman Mechandise Wholesale Cataloge Winter 1930-1931.